JWTHI/ULEF/README.md

 ## Introduction
 This repository provides an experimental implementation for the outlier score *UMAP-based [2] Local Entropy Factor* (ULEF).
 The method is presented in the work "An Entropy Based Outlier Score and its Application to Novelty Detection for Road Infrastructure Images" published in [31st IEEE Intelligent Vehicles Symposium 2020](https://2020.ieee-iv.org/) [1].

-The ULEF score is calculated based on the weighted nearest neighbor graph which is constructed during the dimensionaltiy reduction using UMAP.
+The ULEF score is calculated based on the weighted nearest neighbor graph which is constructed during the dimensionality reduction using UMAP.
 The implementation is based on the original implementation of UMAP [2].

 ## Requirements
 This repository requires the UMAP for python to be installed.
 According to [3], it can be installed with